dmauser/azure-routeserver/ars-nhip/README.md

 The main objective of this lab is to demonstrate the benefit of the [Azure Route Server next hop IP feature](https://).
 However, to get there, we need to go over the following important points:

 - Review and validate connectivity fundamentals between Spokes via Hub using UDRs.
-- How to use Azure Route Server and NVAs to allow Spoke-to-Spoke connectivity without UDRs.
+- Use Azure Route Server and NVAs to allow Spoke-to-Spoke connectivity without UDRs.
 - Describe the default behavior for traffic going over high-available NVAs when using Azure Route Server.
 - Introduce stateful inspection via Iptables on the NVAs and demonstrate the side effects of asymmetric routing for spoke-to-spoke connectivity (East/West traffic).
 - Demonstrate the Azure Route Server Next Hop IP feature and how it solves potential asymmetric issues, and spoke-to-spoke go over NVAs leveraging stateful inspection.